CumulusNetworks/docs/content/cumulus-linux/Layer-3/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting.md

 {{%notice note%}}

-Cumulus 3.4 and later does not support or implement `python-clcmd`.
+Cumulus 3.4 and later releases do not support or implement `python-clcmd`.
 While the package remains, the related commands have been removed.

 {{%/notice%}}